What Are the Common Ovulation Signs and Symptoms?

 As mentioned, the change in cervical mucus (discharge) is one of the ovulation signs that help determine the approximate time of ovulation.
 Cervical mucus is a thick, sticky, odorless, and clear fluid that protects the vagina from infection.

 The vaginal discharge looks thin, watery, and sticky like egg whites before the period.
-It will decrease and becomes thicker as menstruation approaches, although it is not the same for all women.
+It will decrease and become thicker as menstruation approaches, although it is not the same for all women.
 Some women may experience white discharge a week before the start of their period, and others may have dry or low-humidity mucus 2 days before menstruation.

 How Does Cervical Mucus Differ in Pregnancy and Ovulation?

 Ovulation mucus is sticky, like egg whites.
 These creamy white discharges occur at the midpoint of the menstrual cycle and usually last 3-4 days.
-However, the discharge during pregnancy looks a little thinner, more white, and more in quantity.
+However, the discharge during pregnancy looks a little thinner, white, and more in quantity.

-Furthermore, there may be light spotting and discharge before the period indicating the success of the implantation process and the start of a pregnancy.
+Furthermore, there may be light spotting and discharge before the period, indicating the success of the implantation process and the start of a pregnancy.

 What Are Common Signs of Ovulation Issues?